wolejnr/100-Days-of-Code-Journal/log2.md

 * Learnt how to validate a machine learning model and also about Random Forest algorithm as an enhanced version of decision trees.

+### Day 57: November 9, 2018

+**Today's Progress**:
+* Today I broke the ice and made my first submission to a Kaggle competition titled, **Titanic: Machine Learning from Disaster**.
+I'm currently ranked least but that is fine because I can now work my way up.

+## Lesson Learned
+1. How to clean data before use.
+2. How to apply machine learning algorithm to a given problem